travelping/freewtp/README.md

 # README

-[RFC-5415](https://tools.ietf.org/html/rfc5415) and [RFC-5416](https://tools.ietf.org/html/rfc5416) compliant CAPWAP WTP (and AC) implementation.
+[RFC-5415](https://tools.ietf.org/html/rfc5415) and [RFC-5416](https://tools.ietf.org/html/rfc5416) compliant CAPWAP WTP implementation.

-This fork is currently focusing on the WTP side only.
+This project started as a fork of SmartCAPWAP, but has since dropped the AC part on focuses on WTP functionality only (hence the new name).

 ## STATUS